US Tariffs and Dropshipping: The Complete Hub (2026)

 FAQ

 17.5-40% combined: normal MFN duty (0-20%, product-specific) + Section 301 (7.5% or 25% depending on product list) + Section 122 (10% flat surcharge).
 For most dropshipped consumer goods, expect 22.5% (List 4A items like apparel, home goods) or 40% (List 3 items like electronics, lighting).
+Despite the May 7 court ruling, the May 12 Federal Circuit stay means Section 122 is still being collected on most entries.

 Is de minimis coming back?